 The University continues to be successful at generating funding for research, including support for personnel, operations, and infrastructure.
-Government and other grants received in 2024 for restricted purposes totaled \$597 million, including \$547 million for research and \$50 million for capital infrastructure and other purposes.
+Government and other grants received in 2025 for restricted purposes totaled \$693 million, including \$641 million for research and \$52 million for capital infrastructure and other purposes.

-In 2024, the University paid \$2.5 billion for salaries and employee benefits comprising 61% of the University's \$4.1 billion in expenses, which is predominantly funded from University operating funds (mostly student fees and government grants).
+In 2025, the University paid \$2.6 billion for salaries and employee benefits comprising 60% of the University's \$4.4 billion in expenses, which is predominantly funded from University operating funds (mostly student fees and government grants).
 The University is a member of the University Pension Plan Ontario ("UPP"), which is a multi-employer defined benefit pension plan established in 2021.
 In July 2021, the University transferred the assets in its pension fund to the UPP.
 The University remains responsible to fund any net pension obligations related to service up to the transition date, for the first 10 years, after which the responsibility for such changes becomes gradually shared over the next 10 years with the other participants of the UPP.
 The net pension obligations may fluctuate in the future based on changes to the UPP's actuarial assumptions and for changes in experience in future periods.
-The University has set aside \$175 million in a pension special payments reserve to fund any future obligations.
-This year, \$60 million of the reserve was transferred to the UPP as a prepayment against potential future special payment obligations.
+The University has set aside \$250 million in a pension special payments reserve to fund any future obligations.
+During the year, the University transferred \$30 million of the reserve to the UPP as a prepayment against potential future special payment obligations, bringing the total transferred to the UPP for this purpose to \$90 million.